Criterion of unrecognizability of a finite group by its Gruenberg-Kegel graph: Introduction

 \section{Introduction}

-Throughout the paper we consider only finite groups and simple graphs, and henceforth the term group means finite group, the term graph means simple graph (undirected graph without loops and multiply edges).
+Throughout the paper we consider only finite groups and simple graphs, and henceforth the term group means finite group, the term graph means simple graph (undirected graph without loops and multiple edges).

 Let~$G$ be a group.
-Denote by $\pi(G)$ the set of all prime divisors of the order of $G$ and by $\omega (G)$ the {\it spectrum} of~$G$, i.e. the set of all its element orders.
+Denote by $\pi(G)$ the set of all prime divisors of the order of $G$ and by $\omega (G)$ the {\it spectrum} of~$G$, that is, the set of all its element orders.
 The set $\omega(G)$ defines the {\it Gruenberg--Kegel graph} (or the {\it prime graph}) $\Gamma(G)$ of~$G$; in this graph the vertex set is $\pi(G)$, and distinct vertices~$p$ and~$q$ are adjacent if and only if $pq\in\omega (G)$.

 The concept of Gruenberg--Kegel graph appeared in the unpublished manuscript \cite{Gruen_Keg} by K.~Gruenberg and O.~Kegel, where they have characterized groups with disconnected Gruenberg--Kegel graph.
-This result was published later in the paper~\cite{Williams} by J.~Williams, who was a student of K.~Gruenberg, and now this theorem is well-known as the Gruenberg--Kegel theorem (see Lemma~\ref{Gruenberg--Kegel theorem} in Section~\ref{Prelim}).
-The concept of Gruenberg--Kegel graph proved to be very useful with connection to research of some cohomological questions in integral group rings: the augmentation ideal of an integral group ring is decomposable a as module if and only if the Gruenberg--Kegel graph of the group is disconnected (see \cite{Gruen_Rogg}).
+This result was published later in the paper~\cite{Williams} by J.~Williams, who was a student of K.~Gruenberg, and now this theorem is well-known as the Gruenberg--Kegel Theorem (see Lemma~\ref{Gruenberg--Kegel theorem} in section~\ref{Prelim}).
+The concept of Gruenberg--Kegel graph proved to be very useful with connection to research of some cohomological questions in integral group rings: the augmentation ideal of an integral group ring is decomposable as a module if and only if the Gruenberg--Kegel graph of the group is disconnected (see \cite{Gruen_Rogg}).